National Lifeline Accountability Database (NLAD)

 BQP is an acronym for benefit qualifying person.
 In most cases, the subscriber is eligible for Lifeline program-supported service.

 If the subscriber is not eligible, but has a child or dependent that is eligible for a Lifeline program discount, the subscriber qualifies for Lifeline based on the status of their child/dependent.
 The eligible child/dependent, in this case, is the BQP, and the NLAD user should enter the child/dependent’s information in the BQP fields.

 De-enroll the subscriber and then re-enroll them with the correct SAC.

 Benefit transfers can be verified by pulling the Detail Transaction Report in NLAD.

 Service providers will receive an email notification when a subscriber’s benefit is transferred in NLAD.
 NLAD users can identify subscribers that transferred in/out by reviewing the Detail Transaction Report.
 The transaction type will be listed as TRANSFERIN/TRANSFEROUT.
 The first column, NLAD Transaction Date, is the date the transfer occurred.

-You can upload multiple subscribers by using the National Verifier NLAD Input Template, available on the NLAD Resources page.
+You can upload multiple subscribers by using the National Verifier NLAD Input Template, available on the NLAD Subscriber Management page.